Disposal of Fixed Assets

 If a fixed asset is sold at a price lower than its carrying amount at the date of disposal, a loss is recognized equal to the excess of carrying amount over the sale proceeds.

-If the carrying amount of a fixed asset at the date of disposal is equal to the sale proceeds there is neither gain nor loss.
+If the carrying amount of a fixed asset at the date of disposal is equal to the sale proceeds from disposal, there is neither gain nor loss.

 Written by Obaidullah Jan, ACA, CFA